 Students who successfully complete these courses will earn an AACC certificate in business management, business communications beginning the pathway to completing an Associate of Applied Science degree in business management, business communications.
 Ask your high school counselor for details.
 If you're interested in this option, check out the courses below to see what your schedule could look like.

-Fall junior year: on location at Chesapeake High School
+Fall – junior year on-location at Chesapeake High School (beginning fall 2024)

-Spring junior year: on location at Chesapeake High School
+Spring – junior year on-location at Chesapeake High School (beginning spring 2025)

-Students attending the Center for Applied Technology-South (CAT-South) can earn college credits by enrolling in selected Career Technology Education (CTE) programs.
-You then just need to successfully complete your CAT- South program, and earn a C or better on the AACC college proficiency assessment(s).
-Grades below C will not be reflected on your AACC college transcript.
+Students attending the Center for Applied Technology – North (CAT-North) can earn college credits by enrolling in selected AACPS Career Technology Education (CTE) programs.
+You then just need to successfully complete your CAT – North program, and earn a C or better on the AACC college proficiency assessment(s).* Grades below C will not be reflected on your AACC college transcript.

 You can earn proficiency credit by completing this CTE program at Chesapeake High School:

-For information contact your high school counselor or email Judy Wilson, coordinator, Instructional Pathways and Partnerships - Secondary, at firstname.lastname@example.org.
+For information, contact your high school counselor or email Melanie Coleman, Instructional Pathways and Partnerships, Secondary, at email@example.com.